abhayshashi/Contact-Management-Application/README.md

 The datastructure was made using Oracle Xe SQL.
 Please download the contactapplication zip file and extract the contents.
-The data structure algorithm is in the conactapp.sql The application is not finished entirely.
+The data structure algorithm is in the conactapp.sql The link between the javascript and sql oracle database is not complete.
+Apart from the connection to the database, the application is complete.